BOSUN Sells All 70K GeneDx Holdings Corp. Shares—Should Investors Follow Suit?

 BOSUN Asset Management just sold off $6.45 million worth of GeneDx Holdings shares, which comes after a fantastic run for the precision medicine company.
 Since the stock jumped more than 80% over the last year, this sale is probably just BOSUN taking disciplined profits from what was a smaller holding in its fund.

-GeneDx has really become a standout in genomics and health data, using artificial intelligence via its Centrellis platform to offer sophisticated insights that help doctors make better clinical decisions.
+GeneDx has really become a standout in genomics and health data, using artificial intelligence to offer sophisticated insights that help doctors make better clinical decisions.
 Its growth is being driven by the increasing need for data-driven healthcare and smart partnerships with research institutions and health systems looking to bring genomic data into patient care.

 Sure, the biotech sector can be volatile and test investors' patience, but its long-term potential is linked to the ongoing move toward personalized medicine and precision diagnostics.
 For BOSUN, this exit might just be a smart strategic rebalancing—freeing up cash after a strong year with a high-growth, data-centric health innovator.